Working in the heat, how do you manage?!

-Of course, it's not pleasant to work in extreme heat, but it is not immediately dangerous.
-Therefore, you cannot simply refuse to work.
-The CLA does not specify anything about working in warm weather.
+Of course, working in extreme heat isn't fun, but it's not immediately dangerous.
+Therefore, you can't simply refuse to work.
+The CLA doesn't specify anything about working in hot weather.
 The law states that you may interrupt your work if the heat poses a serious and immediate danger to your safety and health.
-The law does not precisely define what is meant by dangerous heat.
+The law doesn't precisely define what is meant by dangerous heat.
 Not only heat, but also humidity and work clothing can create dangerous situations.

 What measures can you take?

-Both you and your employer must take measures to ensure that work can be carried out safely.
-If your employer does not take measures and there is an immediate threat to your safety and health, you may stop working.
-If working in extreme temperatures cannot be avoided, the employer can:
+Both you and your employer must take measures to ensure work can be carried out safely.
+If your employer doesn't take measures and there is an immediate threat to your safety and health, you are allowed to stop working.
+If working at an extreme temperature cannot be avoided, the employer can:

 • assess whether working in the heat is necessary

-• reduce the duration of work in the heat
+• shorten the duration of work in the heat

 • alternate work with tasks in a cooler place